Frequently Asked Questions

 How long will it take me to complete this degree?

-Courses are scheduled on-campus, online, and at external sites so that a full time student (enrolled in at least 6 credit hours per term) could complete the program in seven semesters.
+A student enrolled in at least 6 credit hours per term could complete the program in seven semesters.

 Students will receive guidance from their academic advisors to ensure they're on the best path towards graduation and prepared for life beyond GovState.